sportsru/deploy/README.md

 Ansistrano anonymous usage stats
 --------------------------------

-There is an optional step in Ansistrano that sends a HTTP request to our servers.
-Unfortunately, the metrics we can get from Ansible Galaxy are limited so this is one of the few ways we have to measure how many active users we really have.
+We have recently added an extra optional step in Ansistrano so that we can know how many people are deploying their applications with our project.
+Unfortunately, Ansible Galaxy does not provide any numbers on usage or downloads so this is one of the only ways we have to measure how many users we really have.

-We only use this data for usage statistics but anyway, if you are not comfortable with this, you can disable this extra step by setting `ansistrano_allow_anonymous_stats` to false in your playbooks.
+You can check the code we use to store your anonymous stats at [the ansistrano.com repo](https://github.com/ansistrano/ansistrano.com) and anyway, if you are not comfortable with this, you will always be able to disable this extra step by setting `ansistrano_allow_anonymous_stats` to false in your playbooks.

 Who is using Ansistrano?
 ------------------------